zidianlyu/Favorite-survey/README.md

 ## A survey about your favorite

-This is a fully function app for survey purpose built in ReactJS
+This is a fully functional app for survey purpose built in ReactJS

 [live][Favorite-survey]